metalabharvard/mlml.io/content/members/jeffrey-schnapp.md

             height: 156

 ---
 Before moving to Harvard in 2011, Jeffrey Schnapp occupied the Pierotti Chair of Italian Studies at Stanford, where he founded and led the Stanford Humanities Lab between 1999 and 2009.
-A cultural historian, designer, and curator with research interests extending from antiquity to the present, his most recent books include [The Electric Information Age Book](http://www.projectprojects.com/projects/the_electric_information_age_book){:target="_blank"}, Modernitalia, <a href='https://mitpress.mit.edu/books/digitalhumanities' target='blank'>Digital_Humanities</a>, and <a href='http://www.hup.harvard.edu/catalog.php?isbn=9780674725034' target='blank'>The Library Beyond the Book</a>.
-At Harvard he occupies the Carl A. Pescosolido Chair in Romance and Comparative Literatures, while also serving as a faculty member of the Architecture department at the Graduate School of Design and as one of the faculty co-directors of the <a href='https://cyber.harvard.edu/' target='blank'>Berkman Klein Center for Internet and Society</a>.
-For more information, go to <a href='http://jeffreyschnapp.com' target='blank'>jeffreyschnapp.com</a>.
+A cultural historian, designer, and curator with research interests extending from antiquity to the present, his most recent books include [The Electric Information Age Book](http://www.projectprojects.com/projects/the_electric_information_age_book), Modernitalia, [Digital_Humanities](https://mitpress.mit.edu/books/digitalhumanities), and [The Library Beyond the Book](http://www.hup.harvard.edu/catalog.php?isbn=9780674725034).
+At Harvard he occupies the Carl A. Pescosolido Chair in Romance and Comparative Literatures, while also serving as a faculty member of the Architecture department at the Graduate School of Design and as one of the faculty co-directors of the [Berkman Klein Center for Internet and Society](https://cyber.harvard.edu/).
+For more information, go to [jeffreyschnapp.com](http://jeffreyschnapp.com).